...

 George's Conclusion

-And keep calm, keep teaching, and keep learning new ways to improve your yoga lesson planning.
+Keep calm, keep teaching, and keep learning new ways to improve your yoga lesson planning.

 Online Yoga Lesson Planner